eScienceLab/ro-crate-cpp/README.md

 ### Create an Entity

 To create an entity, instantiate the `Entity` class.
-You can must provide a type, or list of types.
+You must provide a type, or can provide a list of types.

 ```cpp
 // Single type